 Choose Marshall amps if you want more distorted tones.
 They are better suited for guitars that need big sounds that are heavier and darker than what the Vox gives you.
 If you’re looking to play hard rock or metal, then a Marshall is probably your best choice.

-For a guitarist who wants to bust out riffs and solos in the style of artists like AC/DC, Metallica, or Guns n’ Roses, then Marshall is the obvious choice.
+Are you a guitarist who wants to bust out riffs and solos in the style of artists like AC/DC and Metallica?
+Maybe even Guns n’ Roses?
+Then Marshall is the obvious choice.

 Check out our Marshall Vs Fender comparison here.